 Inspect structures using engineering skills to determine structural soundness and compliance with specifications, building codes, and other regulations.
 Inspections may be general in nature or may be limited to a specific area, such as electrical systems or plumbing.

-Building Code Administrator, Building Inspection Engineer, Building Inspector, Building Official, Combination Building Inspector, Commercial Inspector, Construction Inspector, Construction Materials Testing Technician, Elevator Inspector, Home Inspector, Inspector, Plumbing Inspector
+Building Inspection Engineer, Building Inspector, Building Official, Code Enforcement Officer, Code Inspector, Combination Building Inspector, Commercial Inspector, Construction Inspector, Electrical Inspector, Elevator Inspector, Engineering Inspector, Home Inspector, Inspector, Plumbing Inspector, Public Works Inspector

 Annual Projected Job Openings